On the dimension of the mapping class groups of a non-orientable surface

 The \emph{cohomological dimension $\cd(H)$ of a group $H$} is the length of shortest projective resolution, in the category of $H$-modules, for the trivial $H$-module $\dbZ$.
 Provided $G$ is virtually torsion free, this is, that $G$ contains a torsion free subgroup $H$ of finite index, the \emph{virtual cohomological dimension of $G$} is defined to be $\vcd(G)=\cd(H)$.
 A well-known theorem of Serre stablishes that $\vcd(G)$ is well definied, that is, it does not depend on the choice of the finite index torsion free subgroup $H$ of $G$ (see for example \cite[p.~190]{Br94}).\\

 For every group $G$, by \cite[Theorem~2]{BLN01} we have the following inequalities

 As a consequence, if $\cdfin(G)\geq 3$, then $\cdfin(G)=\gdfin(G)$.
-The first inequality may be strict as proved in \cite{LN03,LP17,DS17}.
+Moreover, the only possible scenario where $\cdfin(G)$ might be non-equal to $\gdfin(G)$, is provided by the existence of a group $G$ with $\cdfin(G)=2$ and $\gdfin(G)=3$.
+The existence of such a group is unkwown.
+The first inequality in \eqref{eq:inequalities:dimensions} may be strict as proved in \cite{LN03,LP17,DS17}.
 Also the second inequality may be strict, this is known as the (generalized) Eilenberg-Ganea problem.
 Examples of groups for which the second inequality is strict are constructed in \cite{BLN01,LP17,SS19}.

 On the other hand, the $\vcd(G)$ is known to be equal to $\cdfin(G)$ for the following classes of groups: elementary amenable groups of type $\mathrm{FP}_\infty$ \cite{KMPN09}, $\mathrm{SL}_n(\dbZ)$ \cite{Ash84}, $\mathrm{Out}(F_n)$ \cite{Vo02}, the mapping class group of any \emph{orientable} surface with boundary components and punctures \cite{AMP14}, any lattice in a classical simple Lie group \cite{ADMS17}, any lattice in the group of isometries of a symmetric space of non-compact type without Euclidean factors \cite{La19}, groups acting chamber transitively on a Euclidean building \cite{DMP16}, and groups satisfying properties (M), (NM) and that admit a cocompact model for $\underline{E}G$ \cite{SS20}.\\